omansak/libvideo/docs/building.md

 ### PCL reference assemblies

 Linux users must install the `referenceassemblies-pcl` package before attempting to build.
+If you're not one of them, skip this.

 **For Debian/Ubuntu users:**